Judge Strikes Down Voter Suppression Law - Legal Reader

 The Florida State Conference of Branches and Youth Units of the NAACP argued that SB 90 violated multiple laws by disproportionately affecting Black, Latinx and disabled voters.

-Florida Rising Together’s suit challenged the reduced availability of ballot drop boxes, restrictions on organizations trying to get out the vote, increased difficulty to vote by mail, and the ban on providing water and snacks (which some conservative organizations have likened to payments or bribes meant to influence voters.
+Florida Rising Together’s suit challenged the reduced availability of ballot drop boxes, restrictions on organizations trying to get out the vote, increased difficulty to vote by mail, and the ban on providing water and snacks (which some conservative organizations have likened to payments or bribes meant to influence voters).

 While Republican organizations and individuals have defended each prohibition as a common sense defense against voter fraud, it’s when they’re all added together that the big picture of voter suppression comes into view.
 Judge Walker writes, “Defendants argue that SB 90 makes minor prophylactic changes to the election code.
 Plaintiffs, on the other hand, allege that SB 90 runs roughshod over the right to vote, unnecessarily making voting harder for all eligible Floridians, unduly burdening disabled voters, and intentionally targeting minority voters—all to improve the electoral prospects of the party in power… Having reviewed all the evidence, this Court finds that, for the most part, Plaintiffs are right.”